 MMM Headquarters is now operated in partnership with Carl from 1500 Days and his wife Mindy from BiggerPockets Money Podcast.
-It reminds me a good bit of the much heralded in permaculture circles Reconomy Centre in Totnes, England.
-Maybe some day they’ll follow the Reconomy Centre’s example and launch a Local Entrepreneur Forum thus encouraging local investing.
+It reminds me a good bit of the much-heralded in permaculture circles Reconomy Centre in Totnes, England.
+Maybe someday they’ll follow the Reconomy Centre’s example and launch a Local Entrepreneur Forum thus encouraging local investing.
 MMM’s co-working space has a number of people in the FIRE community excited by the prospect of opening similar spaces around the world.
 It would be great to see this type of entrepreneurial endeavor become a significant income stream for those inclined to start one and further themselves along the FIRE path through such a fulfilling and worthwhile pursuit.

 (An Attempt at) Financial Permaculture Zones:

-In permaculture zones are used by designers to efficiently map a property dividing a property into six zones, from zero to five.
-Zone 0 is the central zone and all other zones are determined based on their distance from this zone.
+In permaculture zones are used by designers to efficiently map a property dividing a property into five zones, from one to five.
+Zone 1 is the central zone and all other zones are determined based on their distance from this zone.
 Decisions about in which zone to place an element are made based on how often we need to use that element and how often we need to service it.
 That way the things used most often, and the things we have to pay the most attention to, are placed closest to the central point in the design.
 Things used less often that don’t require as much attention are placed farther away in the design.